jessepav/lacygoill-wiki-backup/vim/vim9.md

 ## My function prints an unexpected error message!  (an error is missing, the order of the errors looks wrong, ...)

 Your error message is probably correct.
-You have to remember that an error can  be raised at compile time or at runtime, and that the latter step occurs after the former.
+You have to remember  that an error can be given at compile  time or at runtime, and that the latter step occurs after the former.

 Check whether the error message contains the keyword "processing" or "compiling":